SCTP Protocol Tutorial | SCTP Vs TCP

 • COOKIE ECHO – It is part of a four-way handshake.
 On successful receiving of INIT-ACK, the client sends a COOKIE ECHO.
 The chunk has only one parameter, a cookie.

-• COOKIE ACK- Acknowledgement send by the server for COOKIE-ECHO.
+• COOKIE ACK- Acknowledgement sent by the server for COOKIE-ECHO.

-• SACK- SCTP is a reliable protocol, if a packet is lost, the SCTP layer will correct the error by retransmitting the packet.
-During retransmission at the SCTP layer, the layer’s user will remain anonymous.
-A SACK chunk is used to acknowledge the sender of a received packet.
+• SACK- SCTP is a reliable protocol.
+If a packet is lost, the SCTP layer will recover the error by retransmitting the lost packet.

-For reliable communication, the sender retains the transmitted packet in the sender queue until it is not acknowledged by the peer.
+For reliable communication, the sender retains the transmitted packet in the sender queue until the peer does not acknowledge it.
 The sender removes the packet from the queue upon receiving a SACK.

-HEARTBEAT – Following the establishment of an association, each side begins monitoring the link’s health.
+HEARTBEAT – Following establishing an association, each side begins monitoring the link’s health.
 Each end transmits heartbeat messages to a peer and waits for a response.

 What are the features of SCTP?

-SCTP was standardized with many new features that were missing in legacy network protocols.
-These features enable SCTP, to use for critical applications, e.g telephony.
+SCTP was standardized with many new features missing in legacy network protocols.
+These features enable SCTP to use for critical applications, e.g., telephony.
 Following is a list of key features of the protocol.

 Multi Streaming :

-Before this protocol, connection-oriented protocols e.g TCP was using a single stream for transferring data from source to destination.
-Single stream creates an issue of all communication blocking, in case of single-byte failure, until the failed byte is re-transmitted.
-This is not suitable for time-critical applications.
+Before this protocol, connection-oriented protocols, e.g., TCP, used a single stream to transfer data from source to destination.
+A single stream creates an issue of all communication blocking in case of a single-byte failure until the failed byte is re-transmitted.
+This is not suitable for time-critical retransmitted.

-Suppose there are ten calls are going on a TCP connection, there is a problem in byte related to a single call.
-This turns into the blocking of packets for the remaining 9 calls.
-This eventually may cause the disconnect of the call at all, because of a timeout on a telephone exchange.
+Suppose ten calls are going on a TCP connection.
+There is a problem in the byte related to a single call.
+This turns into the blocking of packets for the remaining nine calls.
+This eventually may cause the call’s disconnect because of a timeout on a telephone exchange.

-SCTP is overcome from a single point of blocking, by providing multiple streams in a connection with the peer.
+SCTP is overcome from a single point of blocking by providing multiple streams in connection with the peer.
 This makes communication faster as well.

 Datagram Protocol Style :

 Despite that it’s connection-oriented, it can work as a datagram-based protocol.
 In TCP, a sender and receiver have to put an identifier for the start and end of a message.
-It creates an additional burden for transport protocol users and before starting communication, both sides should agree on common delimiters.
+It creates an additional burden for transport protocol users, and before starting communication, both sides should agree on standard delimiters.
 The SCTP protocol provides message-based communication over a connection.

 Multihoming: